FatMansKryptonite/kpmg-case/README.md

 - [x] Join shift_report
 - [x] Group location data and make use of ZIP code
 - [x] Handle categorical in random forest
+- [x] There are no doctors in the test set.....
+- [ ] __Balance dataset!!__
 - [ ] Generate synthetic data for missing values
   - Make it group specific (for positive/negative samples)

 # Sporadic Thoughts and Issues
 - Dataset highly imbalanced
-  - Dropping nan-values removes half of the positive samples > more imbalance
+  - Dropping nan-values removes half of the positive samples -> more imbalance
 - It is evident from the pairplot that short, heavy people are abducted to a greater extent (could a sadistic doctor be our culprit?!)
 - Location is slightly correlated with missing status, let's group!